Smart Polling overview

 Active sensor

-You can use the Guardian command-line interface (CLI) to modify the capture_device field to force Smart Polling from a specific Arc sensor.
-For example: vi node 192.168.1.1 capture_device arc[1e6a174c], where 192.168.1.1 is the node identifier (ID) and the value in brackets is the first eight characters of the Arc sensor ID.
+To add a sensor to the applicable sensors for a node, you can use the Guardian command-line interface (CLI) to modify the capture_devices field.
+For example, to add an Arc to the applicable sensors for a node, use vi node 192.168.1.1 capture_device arc[1e6a174c], where 192.168.1.1 is the node identifier (ID) and the value in brackets is the first eight characters of the Arc sensor's ID.
+If a node is only visible to Arc sensors but you want to use Guardian instead, use vi node 192.168.1.1 capture_device guardian.

 The operating system (OS) of the sensor that polls the node decides which network interface to use based on the routing table.
-All Smart Polling strategies are based on the internet protocol (IP) protocol, which means that all routing decisions are delegated to the OS.
+All Smart Polling strategies are based on the internet protocol (IP), which means that all routing decisions are delegated to the OS.